 How can I verify that I have successfully issued the Digital Certificate of Entitlement (DCE)? / How would I know that the Fund has received my DCE?

-Please check pages 14 and 15 of the Step-by-Step Guide under the resources section of this page.
+Please check the Step-by-Step Guide under the resources section of this page.

 Please note that at the end of the process, you will receive an automated email stating the Digital CE validity and duration.
 This confirmation email will be sent only for Digital CEs and will replace tracking of the returned DCE inside your Member Self-Service (MSS) account.
 The confirmation email will be sent to the email address you provided during DCE App enrollment.
 Please keep in mind that you might receive the email in your spam/junk inbox.

 The option to back up your profile has been added to make it easier for users to change devices.
 If you enroll in the DCE app but don’t back up your account, when you change devices, you will need to re-enroll.
 However, if your profile is backed up, you can simply log in and issue your DCE on your new device.

 If you have an Apple device, your profile will be back up automatically when you enroll in the app.

 If you have an Android device, you will be prompted to connect to your Gmail account when you start your enrolment.
 Simply click on it and save your password.